appuio/docs/services/webserver/webserver.rst

             - docker:dind
         script:
             - docker login -u $USERNAME -p $PASSWORD
-            - docker build . -t appuio/docs_webserver:latest
+            - docker build . -t appuio/docs-webserver:latest
-            - docker push appuio/docs_webserver:latest
+            - docker push appuio/docs-webserver:latest

 The most crucial part for this to work is the inclusion of ``docker:dind`` as a service, as it provides the docker daemon that all the docker commands will use.
-The image we used as a runner is simply the official docker image, as it includes the docker binary. ``$USERNAME`` and ``$PASSWORD`` are variables that are injected at runtime as it is bad practice to hardcode login details in a file inside a repository.
+The image we used as a runner is simply the official docker image, as it includes the docker binary. ``$USERNAME`` and ``$PASSWORD`` are variables that are injected at runtime (it is *very* bad practice to hardcode login details in a file inside a repository).

 Using cache-from
 """"""""""""""""